 Some people may be more likely to experience anxiety disorders than others, including:

-Adults and childhood victims of trauma
+Adults and childhood survivors of trauma

-Individuals with anxious personality types
+Individuals who might align with anxious personality types

-Individuals with a familial history of anxiety
+Individuals with a family history of anxiety

 Individuals who use drugs and alcohol